Fiddle Leaf Fig Root Rot — Symptoms, Treatment, and Recovery

 - 1

-Unpot the plant and examine the roots.
-Healthy roots are white, tan, or light brown with a firm texture.
-Rotted roots are dark brown to black, mushy, and may have a foul smell.
-If root rot is confirmed, proceed with the following steps.
+Unpot the plant and examine the roots directly.
+Healthy roots are white, tan, or light brown and hold a firm texture; rotted roots are dark brown to black, mushy to the touch, and often carry a foul smell.
+Confirm rot is actually present before proceeding with the more invasive steps below.

 - 2

-Cut away all rotted roots with sterilized scissors, cutting back to where healthy root tissue begins.
-If more than 40% of the root mass is affected, remove a similar proportion of leaves from the crown to balance the reduced root capacity.
-This is drastic but prevents the remaining roots from being overwhelmed.
+Cut away every section of rotted root with sterilized scissors, working back until you reach clearly healthy tissue.
+If more than about 40% of the root mass is affected, remove a roughly similar proportion of leaves from the crown as well, which sounds drastic but keeps the reduced root system from being overwhelmed by more leaf area than it can currently support.

 - 3

-Set the trimmed rootball on newspaper or a towel and leave it exposed to open air for an hour or two rather than repotting straight away — Ficus lyrata's thick woody roots are slower to callus than a fine-rooted plant's, so this brief air-dry window matters more here than it would on a plant with fibrous roots.
-Dust the cut surfaces with sulfur powder or cinnamon as a mild antifungal while they dry.
+Set the trimmed rootball on a towel or newspaper and let it air-dry for an hour or two before repotting rather than going straight back into soil.
+Ficus lyrata's thick, woody roots callus more slowly than a fine-rooted plant's would, so this brief air-dry window genuinely matters here.
+Dusting the cut surfaces with cinnamon or sulfur powder adds a mild antifungal layer while they dry.

 - 4

-Repot in a fresh potting mix with 30–40% perlite in a pot only slightly larger than the remaining root mass — do not move to an oversized pot, which will retain excess moisture and extend the period of high rot risk.
+Repot into fresh mix amended with 30 to 40% perlite, using a pot only slightly larger than the remaining root mass.
+Avoid the temptation to size up significantly — an oversized pot retains excess moisture and extends the period of high rot risk right when the plant can least afford it.

 - 5

-Hold off watering for 10 days after repotting.
-When you resume, use the soil moisture check (finger 1–2 inches in) before every watering session.
+Hold off on watering for a full ten days after repotting.
+When you do resume, use a soil moisture check at one to two inches deep before every single watering session going forward rather than falling back into a fixed schedule.

 - 6

-If the plant previously dropped leaves before root rot was identified, do not cut remaining leaves now unless they're obviously dead.
-Each leaf supports photosynthesis, and the plant needs all the energy it can generate during recovery.
+If the plant had already dropped leaves before root rot was identified, don't cut back any of the remaining leaves unless they're obviously dead.
+Every surviving leaf is supporting photosynthesis, and the plant needs all the energy production it can manage during recovery.

 Prevention

-- Never water on a fixed calendar schedule — always check the soil first.
-A finger test at 1–2 inch depth is quick and reliable.
+- Never water on a fixed calendar schedule — check the soil first every time.
+A finger test at one to two inches deep is quick and genuinely reliable.

-- Always use a pot with drainage holes for Ficus lyrata.
-If the plant is in a decorative cover pot, check after each watering that no water is pooling at the bottom.
+- Always use a pot with real drainage holes for Ficus lyrata, and if it's sitting in a decorative cover pot, check after every watering that no water is pooling invisibly at the bottom.

-- Amend potting mix with at least 30% perlite before planting.
-Ready-to-use tropical plant mixes are often too water-retentive for FLF without amendment.
+- Amend potting mix with at least 30% perlite before planting — ready-to-use tropical mixes are often too water-retentive for this species without that adjustment.

-- Reduce watering frequency in winter, when lower light and temperatures slow the plant's water consumption significantly.
+- Reduce watering frequency noticeably in winter, when lower light and cooler temperatures slow the plant's water consumption significantly.

 Quick Summary